Heterogeneities in Quantum Materials

 - Control Heterogeneities: Toward tailored interactions between energy carriers for energy conversion and QIS applications.

 This research theme builds directly on expertise in atomic level control and understanding of materials, including the characterization of heterogeneities in low-dimensional (LD) materials, through innovative development and utilization of scanning probe and electron microscopy and spectroscopy (such as spin-polarized scanning tunneling microscopy (STM), atomic-resolution 4-probe STM, monochromated, aberration-corrected scanning transmission electron microscopy (STEM), low-frequency Raman and ultra-fast laser spectroscopy) combined with first-principles calculations.
 These aims motivate key directions to other CNMS Themes, “Directed Nanoscale Transformations” and “Hierarchical Assembly”, driving the development of materials and heterostructures with precisely controlled defects and interfaces in order to test theoretical predictions relating atomistic structure with function.
 These aims also provide information on electronic behavior to understand “Hysteretic Nanomaterials” where defects and interfaces play a key role.
-With this assistance, the Heterogeneities in Quantum Materials (HQM) theme will extend beyond our current understanding of “ideal” materials and provide the critical knowledge needed to control the coupling of electron and spin interactions in materials to create the designer quantum states that will be the foundations of quantum information science.
-In turn, the users at CNMS will be able to take advantage of the proposed developments in the experimental and theoretical capabilities to synthesize and study the quantum materials of their choice, correlating atomic-scale structural information with the quantitative microscopic characterization of the electronic and magnetic structures of defects, and the emergent functionality characterized with quantum optical and electronic spectroscopy.
+With this assistance, the Heterogeneities in Quantum Materials (HQM) theme will extend beyond our current understanding of “ideal” materials and provide the critical knowledge needed to control the coupling of electron, spin, and photon interactions in materials to create the designer quantum states that will be the foundations of quantum information science.